-I was requested to create a search page and single item page that allowed the user to view the inventory of a dealership, filter inventory, display financing options while also being brand agnostic between Honda, Toyota, and BMW.
+For this project, I was requested to create a search page and single item page that allowed the user to view the inventory of a dealership, filter inventory, display financing options while also being brand agnostic between Honda, Toyota, and BMW.

-Research, UX conception, UI visualization, analytics
+Research, UX conception, UI visualization, Analytics

 My research mainly focused around the large players in the online auto sales industry and the features they provide.
-Carvana was one of my major influences in regards to UI design and filtering experience while I focused heavily on CarGuru and CarMax for the financing/trade-in functionality.
+Carvana was one of my major influences in regards to UI design and filtering UX while I focused heavily on CarGuru and CarMax for the financing/trade-in functionality.

 Wireframing and prototyping both took place in Adobe XD.
 This allowed me to leverage the work done on the wireframe into the prototype itself after a rough design system was created using the Honda branding.